 I had the opportunity to test out an *IntelliGlass phone screen protector and was not sure what to expect.
 I mean, the protect coat on your phone just sits there and doesn’t seem to do much, so how can you tell if it’s good?
 It turns out a good screen protector really does make a difference,

-Then again, maybe not.
 I tried it out on my husband’s phone because, maybe like a lot of husbands, he’s harder on his phone than I am.
-For one thing, his phone lives in the pocket of his trousers, with his keys, change, pocketknife and who know what else scraping against it.
-Mine, meanwhile, usually lives in a side pocket in my purse that doesn’t hold anything else.
+For one thing, his phone lives in the pocket of his trousers with his keys, change and pocketknife scraping against it.
+(Mine usually lives in a side pocket in my purse that doesn’t hold anything else.)

 Does it Make A Difference?

-And you know what, he has noticed a difference.
-For one thing, it’s the first protective coating that we managed to put on our phone without dreaded air bubbles.
+You know what, he did notice a difference.
+For one thing, it’s the first protective coating that we managed to put on either of our phones without dreaded air bubbles.
 It stuck on flat and has stayed flat.
 No bubbles means no glare and no dust getting underneath.
 That’s nice.